davithss/tictactoe/README.md

   ```
     -> iex --sname client1 -S mix
     -> Client.play
-   after that command check it out the Observer and you gonna se the PID of the process
+   after that command check it out the Observer and you gonna see the PID of the process
   ```

 ## Work in progess